exbotanical/zito.fyi/content/a-comprehensive-frontend-style-guide.md

 ---
-title: "Rules to Die on a Hill By: A Decisive JavaScript Style Guide"
+title: 'Rules to Die on a Hill By: A Decisive JavaScript Style Guide'
 cover: images/kali-15.jpg
-coverAlt: "l"
+coverAlt: 'l'
-description: "I recently made the biggest change of my career - switching from tabs to spaces.
+description: 'I recently made the biggest change of my career - switching from tabs to spaces.
 But why stop there?
-Today, I rationalize my code style decisions over the years."
+Today, I rationalize my code style decisions over the years.'
-datePublished: "04/19/2022"
+datePublished: '04/19/2022'
-dateModified: "04/19/2022"
+dateModified: '04/19/2022'
-category: "programming"
+category: 'programming'
 tags:
   - frontend
   - javascript